 A duet choreographed by Brenda Reyes-Chavez and Gabriela Garza-Vazquez based on the histograhic fiction-narrative A Former Cop Dies written by Jenna Culotti.
 SUBFUSCOUS, meaning slightly dark, dusky or somber, focuses on racism and police brutality, and is told from the darker perspective of an incapacitated cop reliving his "glory days".
 The project was shown at the Bootleg Theater in Los Angeles, the SCA Project Gallery Controverses exhibit, and presented at the American College Dance Association's Baja Conference (ACDA) where it was selected for the informal gala in 2016.

 In 2014 Jennifer Gerry lost her father to cancer.
 In coping, she wrote a series of essays about his life and death.
-One titled The Photos was published with Songbirds Southwest (an online publication) and became the impetus for this work.
+One titled The Photos was published with Songbirds Southwest and became the impetus for this work.
 Snapshots speaks to the process of digging through boxes and memory when someone passes, and evolved from her experience throughout the death and memorial process.
-This piece was shown at the Cal Poly Pomona University Theater, Highways Performance Space (triple [inter]sect), the Bootleg Theater in Los Angeles (Gayle Fekete Presents, with Mechanism Dance Theatre), and the SCA Project Gallery's Swan Song exhibition in Pomona.
+This piece was shown at the Cal Poly Pomona University Theater, Highways Performance Space (triple [inter]sect), the Bootleg Theater in Los Angeles (Gayle Fekete Presents, with Mechanism Dance Theatre), ACDA Baja (CSU Long Beach) adjudicated concert, and the SCA Project Gallery's Swan Song exhibition in Pomona.